Obasoro/Darey.io-PBL-Project/Project-14-EXPERIENCE CONTINUOUS INTEGRATION WITH JENKINS | ANSIBLE | ARTIFACTORY | SONARQUBE | PHP.md

 ![image](https://user-images.githubusercontent.com/29310552/178088675-4b720b43-7d3c-441c-a755-9f710e74741a.png)

 # SONARQUBE INSTALLATION
-Before we start getting hands on with SonarQube configuration, it is incredibly important to understand a few concepts
+Before we start getting hands on with SonarQube configuration, it is incredibly important to understand a few concepts.

+Requirement for Sonarqube is 4G RAM

 SonarQube is a tool that can be used to create quality gates for software projects, and the ultimate goal is to be able to ship only quality software code.